TLT hero banner

 In response to Covid-19, legislation was created to allow NHS staff to return to (or increase their) work without negative effect on their pensions.
 Regulations have been made to extend the easement until 31 October 2022, with further extension to be kept under review.

-The Pension Regulator’s forthcoming Single Code – how you can be taking action now.
+• The Pensions Regulator’s Single Code remains awaited – consider how you can get ahead and start taking action now.

 Date published